oradiolabs/Oradio3/README.md

     sudo reboot

-The reboot will finalize the installation and start the Oradio3 application
+The reboot will finalize the installation and start the Oradio3 application.